I8C/sonar-flow-plugin/sonar-flow-plugin-documentation/SETUP.md

 ### Run the SonarQube Scanner

-Go in your filesystem to webMethods Integration server package you want to check.
+Go in your filesystem to the webMethods Integration server package you want to check.
 And make a new file `sonar-project.properties` with following content:

 ```
 # Must be unique in a given SonarQube instance